 Assume that you want to send the file "foo" to a friend over the internet and you want to make sure that its contents do not get corrupted.
-Then you can easily add a check-sum to your file.
-All you have to do is to replace the coder in the typedef-statement by CoderPipe2

-CoderPipe2 Combines the two LEDA coders MD5SumCoder (the checksummer) and HuffmanCoder into a single coder.
+Then you can easily add a checksum to your file.
+All you have to do is to replace the coder in the typedef-statement by CoderPipe2<MD5SumCoder, HuffmanCoder>.
+The class CoderPipe2 combines the two LEDA coders MD5SumCoder (the checksummer) and HuffmanCoder into a single coder.
 If the pipe is used for encoding, then the MD5SumCoder is used first and the HuffmanCoder is applied to its output.
 In decoding mode the situation is reversed.